rubengardner/workout-log/README.md

 - [Figma](https://www.figma.com/) - Used to create mock-up designs.
 - [Heroku](https://dashboard.heroku.com) - Used to deploy the website
 - [JSHint Validation](https://jshint.com/) - Used to validate JavaScript code

+# Deployemnt
+Create new Heroku app
+    - Sign into Heroku
+    - Select New
+    - Select create new app
+    - Enter a relevant app name
+    - Select appropriate region
+    - Select the create app button
+    - Commit and push all files to GitHub
+    - In the deploy tab, go to the manual deploy sections and click deploy branch.

+# Credits

+## Content

+This project was inspired by the [Code Institute](https://codeinstitute.net/) walk-through **Moments** project and has been heavily modified

+The files which have been created and used for the League Hub project that have been copied from the **Moments** walkthrough project were the following

+- CurrentUserContext.js
+- useRedirect.js
+- axiosDefault.js

+Additional files that I have drawn inspiration from and modified to meet the League Hubs needs were the following

+- SignIn.js
+- SignUp.js
+- Comment.js
+- CommentCreate.js
+- CommentEdit.js
+- Asset.js
+- utils.js